morinted/plover_theory/sounds/beginning-d-b-and-l.md

 ### Initial B

-"B" is made on the left hand using `PW-`
+"B" is made on the left hand using `PW`

 {% stenodisplay labels="all" %}
 B